 It’s really the only time of year when die-hard fanatics who are truly addicted to college basketball and the casual observer who hasn’t sat through a complete game since last March, can come together and genuinely have an interest in the outcome of the tournament.

 While the NCAA tournament gets all of the attention, there is another type of competition that is going on every weekend this time of year and it’s unofficially known as the Boat Buyer’s Tournament.
 Okay, I made up the name but you get the idea.
-If potential buyers would take the bracket approach to buying a pontoon or deck boat this year as they’re working the spring boat shows, they could really save some time while making the experience that much better.
+If potential buyers would take the bracket approach to buying a pontoon or deck boat this year as they’re working the virtual boat shows, they could really save some time while making the experience that much better.

 For example, you have your number one seeds who are an obvious and easy choice.
 These are the manufacturers who have been in business for decades who are staples in this industry.
 It’s easy to make these your frontrunners because they’re like those schools that always seem to have a top 10 team, no matter the year.